 - Field procedures relating to Health & Safety.

-This paper allows students to develop their ability to work independently on a field-based project.
-A range of geological skills are advanced, depending on the chosen project; these may be stratigraphy, mapping, facies analysis, petrography, structural analysis, geochemical or geophysical techniques.
-All students gain experience in library research and the report resulting from the independent project develops abilities in written communication and geological interpretation.
+This paper allows students to develop their ability to work independently on a research project.
+A range of geological and transferable skills may be advanced, depending on the chosen project.
+All students gain experience in literature research and report writing.
+This paper is a prerequisite for the BSc(Hons) degree in Geology.

 - Pre or Corequisite